Step 1: Engage with Your Club Committee

 Step 7: Plan a Recruitment Event and Campaign

-Use the Love Rugby (girls) and Inner Warrior (women) campaign promotional materials and guidance to plan and deliver a successful recruitment campaign.
+Use the Love Rugby (girls) and Inner Warrior (women) promotional materials and guidance to plan and deliver a successful recruitment campaign.

 Step 8: Create a Welcoming Environment